aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 - get - this will trigger execution of the lambda body

 **A Good Supplier Strategy**
-Suppliers are espcially valuable in situations that may be expensive to run, even though they might not even be used!
+Suppliers are especially valuable in situations that may be expensive to run, even though they might not even be used!
 Suppliers leverage lazy evaluation, meaning they won't execute until actually needed.
 You can use that to your advantage to avoid making the expensive method unless and until it's absolutely need.
 The following demo will help explain it better.

 ## Demo - Supplier
 The following demo shows an example of using a Supplier to save you from running an expensive operation when it's not necessary.
 Let's say you have the following: